Guidoz1k/MadSynth/README.md

 # ATTENTION
 ## this is a repo for a crunch project made for my graduation work.
 It was made in a absolute state of histeria. the quality of the code, mainly the AVR one, does not represent my coding skills.
 The ESP code is actually alright.
-I plan on the future to refactor this entire project, probably using MIDI.
+The second version of the project, with much better documentation and code can be found [here](https://github.com/Guidoz1k/MadSynth2)

 # MadSynth